syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Row-Height-Customization.md

 ## Auto fit the grid rows based on content

 SfDataGrid provides support for AutoRowHeight feature by which you can customize the row's height based on the content.
 This can be achieved by using the `SfDatagrid.QueryRowHeight` event and [SfDatagrid.GetRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGridHelpers~GetRowHeight(SfDataGrid,Int32,GridRowSizingOptions).html) method. `SfDatagrid.QueryRowHeight` event returns the row height on demand and `SfDatagrid.GetRowHeight` method returns the height of the row based on the content.
+Row Darg and Drop operation is not support, while `QueryRowHeight`.

 The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and auto fit a row's height based on the content in SfDataGrid.